VILPE improves the management of energy flows with major investment in ground source energy

 VILPE has invested more than one million euros in reducing energy consumption

-The transition to geothermal energy is part of the expansion of VILPE’s machine hall, which will be completed by the end of this year.
+The transition to ground source energy is part of the expansion of VILPE’s machine hall, which will be completed by the end of this year.
 With the purchase of new plastic manufacturing machines, more cooling is needed.

 The value of the investment is approximately 600,000 euros.
 A quarter of this amount is covered by a grant from Business Finland, as the project involves the use of new technologies for the management of energy flows and the improvement in energy efficiency.